Adopted at the 9th Congress of Freedom Road Socialist Organization in spring 2022

 The Department of Defense 2018 National Defense Strategy states, “Long-term strategic competitions with China and Russia are the principal priorities for the Department, and require both increased and sustained investment, because of the magnitude of the threats they pose to U.S. security and prosperity today, and the potential for those threats to increase in the future.
 Concurrently, the Department will sustain its efforts to deter and counter rogue regimes such as North Korea and Iran, defeat terrorist threats to the United States…” The Biden administration is not only sticking with this, but also amping things up.

 The contradictions between U.S. imperialism on the one hand, and China or Russia on the other, are of a different nature.
-While the U.S. is preparing for war with both, China is a socialist county that spent more than a century under foreign domination.
+While the U.S. is preparing for war with both, China is a socialist country that spent more than a century under foreign domination.

 Russia, however, is an emerging imperialist power.
 At our 8th Congress we correctly noted, “Under socialism, the former Soviet Union was often guided by working-class internationalism in its relationship with the world.
 Under Putin, that is not the case.
 Russia is motivated by what it says is its ‘national interest.’
 That said, Russia has played a positive role in a number of places, such as Syria.”